 DHEA, which stands for dehydroepiandrosterone, is the most abundant hormone produced by the adrenal glands, and its production greatly exceeds that of all the other steroid hormones.
 The body produces DHEA in the early morning hours and then it declines fairly rapidly throughout the day, as it is quickly cleared by the kidneys.
-Small amounts of DHEA are also secreted by the ovaries and testes and, in fact, DHEA is a precursor to the production of both testosterone and the estrogen hormones.
+Small amounts of DHEA are also secreted by the ovaries and testes and, in fact, it serves as a precursor to the production of both testosterone and estrogen hormones.

 Even before birth, DHEA is secreted by the human fetus.
 During childhood, usually at about ages 6-7 years old, substantial production of DHEA by the adrenals first begins, peaking at about age 20.
-Between the ages of 25 and 70 years, DHEA production steadily declines, and this is known to be the steepest decline of all the hormones in the endocrine system.
-The decline of DHEA is linear with increased age, leading some to regard the DHEA level as a biomarker for aging.
+Between the ages of 25 and 70 years, production steadily declines, and this is known to be the steepest decline of all the hormones in the endocrine system.
+The decline of DHEA is linear with increased age, leading some to regard these diminished levels as a biomarker for aging.

 During pregnancy, the mother’s estriol levels rise as a result of the increased amount of DHEA from the fetus, a precursor to the mother’s estrogen production.
 As such, clinicians sometimes monitor estriol levels during the course of pregnancy to verify the status and continual growth and well-being of the fetus.

 In general, the adrenal androgens (these are hormones that include DHEA and its derivatives) are of primary importance for testosterone status in women.
-In normal menstruating women, about 40 percent of their testosterone arises from the ovaries, while the remaining 60 percent comes from conversion of DHEA produced in the adrenal glands.
-DHEA is also estimated to contribute 70 percent of estrogens before menopause and nearly 100 percent after menopause.
+In normal menstruating women, about 40% of their testosterone arises from the ovaries, while the remaining 60 percent comes from the conversion of DHEA produced in the adrenal glands.
+DHEA is also estimated to contribute 70% of estrogens before menopause and nearly 100 percent after menopause.